Voilett-Roze/asus/Ipset-script-installation-instructions.md

   esac
 done
 ```
-For support on this script please visit this [forum thread](https://www.snbforums.com/threads/country-blocking-script.36732/) on SnBForums
+For support on this script please visit this [forum thread](https://www.snbforums.com/threads/country-blocking-script.36732/page-2) on SnBForums
 ___

 # iblocklist-loader

-**Description**: This is a perfect replacement for the old [Peerguardian Scripts](https://github.com/RMerl/asuswrt-merlin/wiki/Peerguardian-Scripts) it blocks various sources and has support for both ranges and single ip addresses and it has both whitelist and blacklist functions.
+**Description**: This is a perfect replacement for the old [Peerguardian Scripts](https://github.com/RMerl/asuswrt-merlin/wiki/Peerguardian-Scripts) it blocks various sources and has support for both ranges and single ip addresses and it has both [whitelist](https://github.com/shounak-de/iblocklist-loader/blob/master/whitelist-domains.txt) and [blacklist](https://github.com/shounak-de/iblocklist-loader/blob/master/blacklist-domains.txt) functionality.

+In addition, this script can be used to block hackers, spiders, bogon ips, various organisations and ISPs, This also blocks Tor and proxies as well.
+The full list of what it can block is available on the [iblocklist](https://www.iblocklist.com/lists) site.
+You can see the free lists on that site and their descriptions (by clicking on the list name).

+Follow the general script installation instructions:

 * Enable and format [JFFS](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS) through WEB UI first,

-* Then place [**this content**](https://raw.githubusercontent.com/shounak-de/iblocklist-loader/master/iblocklist-loader.sh) to `/jffs/scripts/iblocklist-loader.sh`
+* Then place [**this content**](https://raw.githubusercontent.com/shounak-de/iblocklist-loader/master/iblocklist-loader.sh) to `/jffs/scripts/iblocklist-loader-v2.sh`

+After you decide what sources you'd like to block, these are the steps to use the script: Identify the lists in the script [in the top section](https://github.com/shounak-de/iblocklist-loader/blob/master/iblocklist-loader-v2.sh#L10-L79) and note the indexes (the number after the word `List`) You can than add your chosen indexes in the line that reads `BLOCKLIST_INDEXES=`

 * Then make it executable:
 ```